Spring Term : Wonderful Water.

 3 - On the third read through, your child will be able to focus on enjoyment of the story through their developed fluency!

-In addition to their phonetically appropriate book that is matched to their stage, they will also often have a sharing book this is a book from our school library.
+In addition to their phonetically appropriate book that is matched to their stage, they will also have a Reading for Pleasure sharing book.
+This is a book from our school library or book corner in our classroom.
 It is likely that this book will contain lots of new words and may need your support to be enjoyed.
-We encourage children to share new books with family and friends and enjoy these books at home and at school!
-When doing reading practice with your child, please use their other phonetically decodable book.
-However, these other library books make great choices for a bedtime story or simply enjoying with your child.